Optimal Diffusion Auctions: Optimal Approximation Mechanisms

-Since we only need to find the closest potential winner to the seller, it is not necessary to compute the whole potential winner set.
-Actually, CWM has a simple linear-time algorithm to implement as follows.
+Since we only need to find the closest potential winner to the seller, it is not necessary to compute the whole potential winner set and suggests a simple linear-time algorithm.

 \begin{framed} \textbf{A Simple Algorithm for CWM}

 \rule{\textwidth}{0.5pt}